Nursing is one of the most in-demand professions out there. And it’s not difficult to see why.

 Therefore, it is no surprise that a nurse job is safe, comes with stability and a reliable income.
 While many nurses (rightly) complain that the salary doesn’t make up for all the stress, night shifts, and overwork, they will not have to worry about losing their job, even during difficult situations like economic crashes.

 In the US, for example, the job outlook shows a 12% increase in nursing occupations between 2018 and 2028.
-The average salary is around 73,300 USD per year.
+According to Payscale, the average base salary is around 70,735 USD per year.

 3. Freedom to work in other countries